Batch ETL vs Streaming ETL: The Only Guide You Need

 Our next example is a more flexible ETL solution using a Control Flow and Data Flow.

 We are going to use a simple example so this solution is easier to understand.
-And then you can use this knowledge to do complex Control Flows.
+Then, you can use this knowledge to do complex Control Flows.

 To do this, we will extract the Contacts from Salesforce.
 Then, add a new column as a transformation.
-And finally, store the results in Azure SQL.
+Finally, store the results in Azure SQL.

 Using Skyvia Data Flow to Load Salesforce Data to Azure SQL Database

-So, we expect 7 names with initials present in Azure after we run the package.
+So, we expect seven names with initials present in Azure after the package runs.

 Anyway, here are the steps: